Discretization

 The spacing at a point is computed as base_size * x / (a + x) where x is the distance to the nearest boundary point.

-Works with SlakKosec only.
+Works with SlakKosec and Octree.

 Typical workflow: